 It can act as a natural way of removing the hair dye from the hair, softening the demarcation line.

-There is no scientific advice on how often to use it, but it is suggested to use it twice a week to twice a month, depending on how your hair reacts to it.
+There is no scientific advice on how often to use it, but it is suggested to use it once a week to twice a month, depending on how your hair reacts to it.

 If you are going to use it as much as twice a week, I recommend just using a smaller ratio, maybe 1-2 tsp per one cup of filtered water and for short hair, half of it.